keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 * If we look at the sequences of many viral genomes and see how mutations accumulate over time, we can estimate how quickly they occur.

-* Based on the 8000 genomes present in this dataset, Nextstrain estimates that approximately 24 mutations occur in this long genome, if one viral lineage is passed along from person to person for a whole year.
+* Based on the 8,000 genomes present in this dataset, Nextstrain estimates that approximately 24 mutations occur in this long genome, if one viral lineage is passed along from person to person for a whole year.

 * In the 30'000-nucleotides-long genome, this means approximately 1 mutation per 1000 nucleotide per year.

-* This is in line with a recently published estimate: 0.4-0.7 mutations per nucleotides per year[3]
+* This is in line with a recently published estimate: 0.4-0.7 mutations per nucleotides per year<a href="https://doi.org/10.1016/j.meegid.2020.104351" target="_ blank">[3]</a>

-* Other coronaviruses like SARS[4] and MERS[5] mutate in a comparable pace, accumulating approximately 1 mutation/1000 nucleotides/year, while influenza virus changes more than twice as quickly, with an estimated rate of 2.3 mutations/1000 nucleotide/year[6].
+* Other coronaviruses like SARS<a href="https://doi.org/10.1186/1471-2148-4-21" target="_ blank">[4]</a> and MERS<a href="https://doi.org/10.1128/mbio.01062-13" target="_ blank">[5]</a> mutate in a comparable pace, accumulating approximately 1 mutation/1000 nucleotides/year, while influenza virus changes more than twice as quickly, with an estimated rate of 2.3 mutations/1000 nucleotide/year<a href="https://doi.org/10.1006/viro.1996.0519" target="_ blank">[6]</a>

 # [SARS-CoV-2 genomes isolated from patients in Austria](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?branchLabel=clade&d=tree&f_country=Austria&m=div&p=full)

-* Since the first sequenced SARS-CoV-2 genome, the putative root of the tree has been published in January 2020[7], many new mutations have been identified.
+* Since the first sequenced SARS-CoV-2 genome, the putative root of the tree has been published in January 2020<a href="https://doi.org/10.1038/s41586-020-2008-3" target="_ blank">[7]</a>, many new mutations have been identified.

 * On this phylogenetic tree, the horizontal axis shows the total number of mutations each sampled genome accumulated compared to the root of the tree.
 Only Austrian samples are shown.